 A founder asked me last week whether his team should rebuild their B2B SaaS marketing site on Framer instead of Webflow.
 The designer on his team had been pushing Framer for months.
 The growth lead wanted Webflow.
 Both were right, just about different jobs.

 I'm going to give you the honest comparison and end with a decision rubric.
-I run LoudFace, a Webflow Premium Enterprise Partner, so I have skin in the game.
+I run LoudFace, a B2B SaaS organic growth agency that ships in both stacks (we hold Webflow Premium Enterprise Partner status as a credential), so I have skin in the game.
 I'll tell you where Framer is genuinely better.
 I'll also tell you where Webflow is the only sane pick for a B2B SaaS marketing site in 2026.

 The honest scorecard